• Skip to primary navigation

 homemade bagels made in slow cooker

-I admit, I’m spoiled by the best bagels – NYC bagels.
+I admit, we’re spoiled by the best bagels – NYC bagels.
 Nothing can beat them.
 Lots of people say it’s the NYC water that makes them so good.
-NYC water is great, put your glass under the tap in the sink, and enjoy some of the best tasting water there is, no filter needed.
-Scientifically they say that NYC water has low concentrations of calcium and magnesium, making it soft.
-Hard water makes gluten strong in dough, resulting in tough bagels, which noone wants.
-But NYC bagels – perfection.
+NYC water is great, put your glass under the tap and enjoy some of the best tasting water there is, no filter needed.

 homemade bagels with sesame seeds on them

-How to Make Homemade Bagels
+How to Make Homemade Bagels in the Crockpot

 Pour 1 cup warm water into a large bowl.
 Add honey to the bowl and stir.